Newest St. Louis Housing Report

 Will Home Prices Start to Go Down?

 If, and when they do, it will probably be very gradual.
-As you can see in the above image home the median sales price decreased by -0.9% compared to September of 2023.
+As you can see in the above image home the median sales price increased by 7.4% compared to February of 2024.
 The question is how many buyers are tracking prices closely and are prepared to pounce on an opportunity?
 The challenge for buyers is to be able to react quickly when a price reduction occurs.
 How can you find out if a home has recently dropped in price so you can react?

 Check out our easy-to-use hack the Price Checker.